TascoGitGud/Google-Analytics-Session-Analysis-Using-SQL/README.md

 **💡 Observations:**

-Customers who bought the **YouTube Men's Vintage Henley** show strong affinity for **complementary accessories and apparel**. **Google Sunglasses** leads with **20 units** purchased, followed by **Google Women's Vintage Hero Tee** (7 units) and **SPF-15 Slim & Slender Lip Balm** (6 units).
-This cluster reveals cross-sell opportunities: **Google-branded merchandise** pairs naturally, and **sun protection accessories** (sunglasses, lip balm) align with lifestyle branding.
-The merchandising team should create **"Frequently Bought Together"** bundles featuring Henley + Sunglasses at a discount, and email campaigns can recommend these products to Henley purchasers, potentially increasing average order value by 15–20%.
+People who bought the YouTube Men's Vintage Henley also bought Google Sunglasses most often (20 times), then the Google Women's Vintage Hero Tee (7 times) and lip balm (6 times).

+This shows that customers like Google branded products together.
+The website should create bundles like "Henley + Sunglasses" with a discount, or send emails to Henley buyers recommending sunglasses.
+This could make customers spend more per order.

 ---